 3. Culinary Art:

-Do you follow cookery shows like Master Chef, or Hell’s Kitchen?
+Do you follow cookery shows like Master Chef or Hell’s Kitchen?
 Do you like your food to look remarkable and taste delicious at the same time?
-If deciding and designing food menu for dinner at home seems exciting, and you like experimenting with new ingredients, a career as a culinary artist would be an ideal career choice for you.
+If deciding and designing a food menu for dinner at home seems exciting, and you like experimenting with new ingredients, a career as a culinary artist would be an ideal career choice for you.
 Culinary art is the art of preparing and cooking foods.
 Culinary artists are responsible for skilfully preparing meals that are as impressive to look at and pleasing to the palate.
 They are required to have knowledge of the science of food and an understanding of diet and nutrition.
 You will also get hands-on training on developing critical thinking skills and multi-tasking, a skill necessary to run any foodservice operation.